Candidate Physical Ability Test (CPAT)

 Is there simulated CPAT testing available?

 Yes.
 LAFD Recruitment Unit offers FREE practice CPAT, BY APPOINTMENT ONLY.
-Candidates must call the LAFD Recruitment Unit at (855) 552-LAFD to make your reservation so that you can get assigned a specific time slot.
-Sessions are available on selected Saturdays 8 am - 4 pm and some weekdays by availability.
+Candidates can contact LAFD Recruitment Unit via e-mail at firstname.lastname@example.org to make a reservation.
+Sessions are specific by availability.

 DOWNLOAD a FREE copy of the CPAT Test Preparation Guide HERE!